-We’ve gone from detoxing colons and facial skin, to detoxing armpits.
-If you haven’t heard about it, armpit detox aims to pull out harmful ingredients left behind from regular deodorant.
-Some controversy exists, with natural focused groups arguing valid points against bigger institutions, which say there’s just not enough research.
+We’ve gone from detoxing colons and facial skin to detoxing armpits.
+If you haven’t heard about it, armpit detox aims to pull out harmful ingredients left behind by regular deodorant.
+Some controversy exists, with natural-focused groups arguing valid points against bigger institutions, which say there’s not enough research.
 But we know natural is usually better.
 If you are interested in ridding those underarms of icky substances, read more to know what to expect.

-There are claims that cleansing armpits of the parabens, phthalates and aluminum that come along with traditional deodorant, could reduce the risk of cancer.
+There are claims that cleansing armpits of the parabens, phthalates, and aluminum that come along with traditional deodorant, could reduce the risk of cancer.
 While this does make sense, as parabens have been found in cancerous breast tissue, there isn’t enough information on this yet, according to The National Cancer Institute.
-But when there are natural options (we’ll get to those later) that don’t have questionable chemicals, a switch might make sense.
+But a switch might make sense when there are natural options (we’ll get to those later) that don’t have questionable chemicals.

 Fewer Bodily Chemicals

-Aside from skipping the chemicals that are in regular deodorant, something else magical happens after pit detox.
-Aluminum is used in antiperspirants, to literally seal the sweat ducts.
+Aside from skipping the chemicals in regular deodorants, something else magical happens after pit detox.
+Aluminum is used in antiperspirants to literally seal the sweat ducts.
 That just doesn’t sound good.
 Here’s the thing — sweating is healthy!
 One of the many benefits of letting that sweat through is allowing the body to rid a variation of chemicals and heavy metals.
 So relish in it!

 Burning During Detox

-One of the unpleasant side effects of detoxing your armpits, is that those exiting toxins can light a fire under there.
-Redness, itching, and really, really sore skin are to be expected, but anything that persists or is just too much to handle could warrant a dermatologist visit.
-Bacteria is also rebalancing under the arms, and bumps can also occur.
+One of the unpleasant side effects of detoxing your armpits is that those exiting toxins can light a fire under there.
+Redness, itching, and really, really sore skin are expected, but anything that persists or is too much to handle could warrant a dermatologist visit.
+Bacteria are also rebalancing under the arms, and bumps can also occur.
 Coconut oil can be a soothing remedy that also balances bacteria.
-Just keep in mind, this stage is temporary — focus on the end goal.
+Just keep in mind that this stage is temporary — focus on the end goal.